Chapter 4:

 “But a Miklagardian child talking back to their parents like that is unthinkable.
 You’d have to be very brave to even conceive of attempting to scream like that at your own mother.”

 “Scream?
 No, no, you have it all wrong.
-We were talking over each other, and I had to somewhat raise my voice to get my message across.
+We were talking over each other, and I had to raise my voice to get my message across.
 Like I said, it was only a little heated.”

-“If that’s what you call a little heated, we need to ban you from ever joining the fire department,” Melissa snorted.
-“And Tati, it’s not about being brave or Western.
+“If that’s what you call a little heated, we need to prevent you from ever joining the fire department,” Melissa snorted, “and Tati, it’s not about being brave or Western.
 That’s just the natural Ustasian temperament.
 I saw it in a documentary once.
 Don’t you remember the joke about the shepherdess and the Ustasian?”
-Melissa laughed.
-Were Ustasians considered a type of wild beast in this country?
-I could hear Io softly chuckle as well.
-Where on earth were those two?

 “Melissa!”
 Both girls shouted.
 It must be one of those kinds of jokes.